ziyaoxie/ziyaoxie/linux/start_the_qemu_image.md

-# How to run the arm kernel with QEMU
+# Start The QEMU Image

 ## QEMU